craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Generic Actions.md

 You manipulate an object.

-> The following actions fall under the Interact Generic Action;
+> The following actions are example uses of the Interact Action;
-> 	- grabbing an item you can reach
-> 	- drawing or holstering a weapon
-> 	- opening a door, chest, or bag
-> 	- using a consumable item on yourself
-> 	- accessing stored items
-> 	- throw an item
+>

 ## Reload
 ###### 2AP